berkayyengin/Crud-Web-Service/README.md

    The following endpoints are available for interacting with the employee data:
    You can use the endpoints through the Postman App.
+   The application will be accessible at http://localhost:9436/employees in Postman

 | HTTP Method     | Endpoint              | Description                    |
 | :---            |         :---:         | :---                           |